kristjansoln/detectFaces/README.md

 4. Configure the `fddb_evaluation_docker` submodule, as described in its documentation.
 Make sure to download the originalPics and FDDB-folds.

-5. Run the script by running `./runEval.sh`.
+5. Run the script with `./runEval.sh`.
 The script processes configured image lists and replaces the contents of the `fddb_evaluation_docker/detections` directory with new results.
-Then